New Big Money Means Medical Properties Trust Inc. (MPW) Investors Could Reap Benefit

 Sponsored

-The stock witnessed a -19.87% gain in the last 1 month and extending the period to 3 months gives it a -29.93%, and is 3.37% up over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 5.43% over the week and 4.69% over the month.
+The stock witnessed a -15.33% gain in the last 1 month and extending the period to 3 months gives it a -33.60%, and is -0.54% down over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 3.10% over the week and 4.66% over the month.

 Medical Properties Trust Inc. (MPW) Analyst Forecasts